jake-knerr/jakes-dictionary/src/dictionary.md

 when two bugs cancel each other out and the software performs correctly.

+#### Master-Slave Replication

+a data storage technique where a master data source replicates data to slaves.

+If the master goes offline, the slaves can provide data reads or be promoted to a master data source.

 #### Materialized View

 a pre-computed data set that contains the results of a database query stored for later use.